golemfactory/golem-docs/src/pages/docs/creators/python/guides/service-model.md

     ...
 ```

-An HL API library controls all aspects of the acquisition of suitable Providers, negotiations, and instantiation of Activities.
+A HL API library controls all aspects of the acquisition of suitable Providers, negotiations, and instantiation of Activities.
 The app needs to indicate the actions to be executed in subsequent "active" states of the Service's lifecycle.

 ### Define Starting logic